OpenJML/openjml.github.io/tutorial/Loops.md

 }
 ```

-## While-do loops
+## Do-while loops

-While-do loops can be tricky to specify because they do not follow the same update-at-the-start of a loop pattern.
+Do-while loops can be tricky to specify because they do not follow the same update-at-the-start of a loop pattern.
 Here is a simple example.
 ```
 // openjml -esc T_dowhile.java
 public class T_dowhile {